Data center: Raised floor

 A raised floor standards guide named GR-2930 was developed by Telcordia Technologies, a subsidiary of Ericsson.

-Although the first raised floor computer room was made by IBM in 1956, and they've "been around since the 1960s", it was the 1970s that made it more common for computer centers to thereby allow cool air to circulate more efficiently.
+The first raised floor computer room was made by IBM in 1956, and they have "been around since the 1960s"; it was during the 1970s that it became more common for computer centers to thereby allow cool air to circulate more efficiently.

 The first purpose of the raised floor was to allow access for wiring.

 Lights out

-The "lights-out" data center, also known as a darkened or a dark data center, is a data center that, ideally, has all but eliminated the need for direct access by personnel, except under extraordinary circumstances.
+The lights-out data center, also known as a darkened or a dark data center, is a data center that, ideally, has all but eliminated the need for direct access by personnel, except under extraordinary circumstances.
 Because of the lack of need for staff to enter the data center, it can be operated without lighting.
 All of the devices are accessed and managed by remote systems, with automation programs used to perform unattended operations.
 In addition to the energy savings, reduction in staffing costs and the ability to locate the site further from population centers, implementing a lights-out data center reduces the threat of malicious attacks upon the infrastructure.

 Noise levels

-Generally speaking, local authorities prefer noise levels at data centers to be "10dB below the existing night time background noise level at the nearest residence."
+Generally speaking, local authorities prefer noise levels at data centers to be "10 dB below the existing night-time background noise level at the nearest residence."

 OSHA regulations require monitoring of noise levels inside data centers if noise exceeds 85 decibels.
 The average noise level in server areas of a data center may reach as high as 92-96 dB(A).

-Residents living near data centers have described the sound as "a high-pitched whirring noise 24/7", saying “It’s like being on a tarmac with an airplane engine running constantly ...
-Except that the airplane keeps idling and never leaves.”
+Residents living near data centers have described the sound as "a high-pitched whirring noise 24/7", saying "It's like being on a tarmac with an airplane engine running constantly ...
+Except that the airplane keeps idling and never leaves."

 External sources of noise include HVAC equipment and energy generators.

-Data center levels and tiers

-The two organizations in the United States that publish data center standards are the Telecommunications Industry Association (TIA) and the Uptime Institute.